rangelprog/GotMilked/docs/EngineUsageGuide.md

 ### Configuration

 - Edit `apps/GotMilked/config.json` to change window defaults, toggle VSync, enable/disable resource hot reload, or relocate asset/save directories.
 Relative paths resolve against the config file’s directory, so source and build trees stay in sync.
 Hot reload polls watched files every `pollIntervalSeconds` (default 0.5s) and rebinds assets in the running scene whenever they change.
 - Saves are written to the configured `paths.saves` directory.
 Press `F5` for a quick save and `F9` to load the most recent quick save (stubbed to capture camera and scene state).
 Slot-based saving lives in `gm::save::SaveManager` for future expansion.
+If no saves path is specified, the engine now defaults to the user documents folder (`~/Documents/GotMilked/saves` or `%USERPROFILE%\Documents\GotMilked\saves`).
-- Press `F1` to toggle the tooling overlay (ImGui) at runtime.
-The panel exposes quick save/load buttons, resource reload controls, hot-reload settings, and live world/camera stats.
+- Press `F1` to toggle the debug HUD (ImGui).
+Build the HUD by configuring CMake with `-DGM_ENABLE_DEBUG_TOOLS=ON`.
+Once the HUD is visible, open the Debug menu to toggle the tooling overlay, console, or terrain editor.
+Terrain resolution changes now resample the existing heightmap instead of wiping it, so you can refine sculpted terrain without losing detail.
 Disable hot reload or trigger a manual reload directly from the overlay when debugging assets.

 ---